Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Graph-Project.md

   - Is your problem still solvable?
   - What is the time complexity of the algorithms you are using?
   - Discuss in your GitHub README and associated Summary.
-  - If possible, implement a more scalable solution using tools like Dynamic Programming or by using a different algorithm that solves the same problem faster.
+  - [Stretch] If possible, implement a more scalable solution using tools like Dynamic Programming or by using a different algorithm that solves the same problem faster.
-- **Blog or Present:** Create a presentation or blog post of your project according to the [Presentation Rubric](https://docs.google.com/document/d/1WTLcZNyvRGYDz5L8Kr8a0ILbFAyr92u85paoqGFjxPg/edit?usp=sharing) or [Blog Post Rubric](https://docs.google.com/document/d/1T1oqHFoRo0kl7mPUTFupmsoEkLYltKsVgtqyGKDaCgY/edit?usp=sharing).
+- **Blog or Present:** Create a presentation or blog post of your project.
+  - **Presentation** Your presentation should take 5 minutes and have at least 4 slides covering:
+    - Problem context (real world situation)
+    - Graph model of problem context with sample data.
+    - 3 solving / discovering in your problem context with a brief description of the results and the algorithm used to find these results.
+    - You do not have to present how the algorithms work in detail, but you should be able to answer questions about them.
+ - **Blog** Your blog needs to be published on medium and should cover the following:
+    - Problem context (real world situation)
+    - Graph model of problem context with sample data.
+    - 3 things you are solving / discovering in your problem context with a brief description of the results and the algorithm used to find these results.
+    - You do not have to describe how the algorithms work in detail, but you should clearly illustrate how that algorithm produces the result in each situation and link to full algorithm descriptions on wikipedia or elsewhere.
+ - **Scoring**Your presentation or blog will be scored using the Presentation or Blog portion of the [Project Rubric](https://docs.google.com/document/d/1hq2D0HFCVIqkEI0HvE3SxCUlhNkSdG1Xoe62b3g9wp4/edit?usp=sharing)

 ## Stretch Project Requirements